 Please do not visit Whistler Olympic Park if you:

-- Have travelled from outside of Canada and returned within the last 14 days
+- Have travelled from outside Canada within the last 14 days

 When visiting Whistler Olympic Park, we ask that you:

 - Check our conditions page daily to see available services/programs

 - Follow the directions of signage and staff